SkroxiousDM/SkroxiousDM/docs/Player primer.md

 Your character will face difficulty, even disappointment.
 However, what does not destroy those in Barovia, makes one stronger.
 Setbacks make victory all the sweeter.

 ### Lore

-Lore matters in Legends of Barovia.
+Lore matters in Barovia.
 Not only does it provide context, but it also offers clues and important information.
 NPCs may share history, myths, and lore with you, filling in the gaps and creating a rich world and experience.
 Books, journals, and letters found throughout Barovia serve a similar purpose.
 Libraries, homes, and bookstores are great places to find books with valuable information.

 ### Mystery
 Everything is connected, and there is always something deeper to learn.
 Not everyone should be trusted, and not everyone tells the truth.
 Some enemies may become strange bedfellows, so don’t judge a book by its cover!

 ### Sacrifice
 There may be times when your character must make a choice that results in unsavory consequences and sacrifices.
 Which road to take?
 Is there enough time?
 Is the reward worth the risk?
 In Legends of Barovia, your choices matter.

 ### Humor
 Humor, even dark humor, provides a sense of comfort and safety in the most desperate situations.
 Laughter is often the best medicine.
 Don’t be afraid to laugh.

-### Romantic Tragedy

-Legends of Barovia is a world of romantic tragedy.
-Even in the land of darkness love, desire, and passion yearns even in the darkest souls.
-Yet there is hope, and that is what your character brings to Barovia—hope to end the dark romantic tragedy and bring forth a renaissance.

 ### Sanity
 The realm of Barovia is like no other.
 Your character has never seen nor faced such a realm.
 They will face fear, horror, despair, and even madness.
 Managing your sanity is one of the important factors in surviving and succeeding in Barovia.
 While Legendsof Barovia includes mechanics to address character sanity, roleplaying the various mental afflictions plaguing your character further enhances the play experience.